CentEAP/eap-build/readme.md

     cd eap-build
     ./build-eap7.sh

+For EAP 8 versions, you should use

+    ./build-eap8.sh

+By default, it builds the latest EAP 8 update.
+You can build other versions by passing the number to the build :

+    ./build-eap8.sh 8.0.1

+For EAP 7 versions, you should use

+    ./build-eap7.sh

 By default, it builds the latest EAP 7 update.
 You can build other versions by passing the number to the build :

     ./build-eap7.sh 7.2.3